Predicting the Performance of Foundation Models via Agreement-on-the-Line: Background and related work

-\citet{baek2022agreement} uses AGL for OOD performance estimation: one may obtain the slope and bias of the agreement line with unlabeled data, and then estimate the OOD performance by linearly transforming the ID validation performance.
-As in \cite{baek2022agreement} and \cite{miller2021accuracy} we apply probit scaling to the accuracies and agreements, which induces a stronger linear fit.
-We refer the reader to~\citet{baek2022agreement} for formal AGL-based performance estimation algorithms (ALine-S and ALine-D), which we also provide in Appendix \ref{app:aline}.
+To use AGL for OOD performance estimation, one may obtain the slope and bias of the agreement line with unlabeled data, and then estimate the OOD performance by linearly transforming the ID validation performance.
+Specifically, with a collection of models $\mathcal{F} = \{f_1, f_2, ..., f_n\}$, AGL suggests that ID versus OOD accuracy observe a strong linear correlation if and only if ID versus OOD agreement observes a strong linear correlation and when they do, the slopes and biases match: $\forall f_i, f_j \in \mathcal{F}$ where $i \neq j$